A to Z Library Services & Information

 In the library, stopping at the Checkout Desk, or using the catalog computers.

-The library has rooms available for rent: three conference rooms (20 person capacity), the Lounge (49 person capacity) with kitchen facilities, and the Auditorium (266 person capacity) with projector, lighting, and sound system.
-Contact the library during administrative office hours
+The Library has rooms available for rent: three conference rooms (20 person capacity), the Community Room with kitchen facilities (49 person capacity), and the Auditorium (266 person capacity) with projector, lighting, and sound system.
+Contact the Library during administrative office hours

 There are four different storytimes designed especially for the developmental stages and interests of children: Baby Time (for non-walking babies); Toddler Time (for walking babies up to 24 months); Circle Time (for ages 2 and 3); and Ready, Sit, Read!
 Storytime (for ages 4 and 5).
 These are drop-in sessions, so no pre-registration is required.